 insurance coverages as stated above.

 This Vendor and Contract Process Policy for On Site Work was approved by the DVCA Board of

 • To provide information about Deerlake, the governance and activities thereof, to residents, prospective buyers, local real estate agents, and others interested in our community.

 • To keep the community information accurate, up to date, and to assure that Deerlake management is as transparent as possible.
 However, DVCA does not assume liability for accuracy of all information on the website.

-• Website developed and maintained by Katy Rosenberg of Think It Studio, Brevard, NC
+• Website developed by Katy Rosenberg of Think It Studio, Brevard, NC

 • Substantive changes in philosophy, format or content of the website must be approved by the DVCA Board of Directors.